AdobeDocs/experience-manager-65.en/help/sites-developing/client-context.md

 ## Creating a Customized Client Context {#creating-a-customized-client-context}

-To create a second client context you need to duplicate the branch:
+To create a second client context, duplicate the branch:

 `/etc/clientcontext/default`

 * The subfolder:
   `/content`
-  will contain the content of the customized client context.
+  contains the content of the customized client context.

 * The folder:
   `/contextstores`
-  allows you to define different configurations for the context stores.
+  lets you define different configurations for the context stores.

 To use your customized client context, edit the property `path`